Flooger25/DnD_Wiki/Events/timeline.md

 ### [5th - Age of the Kings]

+- Description - The 5th Age is the time that races of the world explored and colonized the rest of the world.
+Many of the ancient nations and empires of the 4th Age by now have fallen, dissolved, or have been integrated enough such that no remnants of the old world are left.
 - Length - 3126+ years
 - Start - Great Cataclysm
 - 186 - [Commodian Tales](../Campaigns/commodian_tales.md)